tus/TUSKit/README.md

 [![Platform](https://img.shields.io/cocoapods/p/TUSKit.svg?style=flat)](http://cocoadocs.org/docsets/TUSKit)

 With this client, you can upload regular raw `Data` or file-paths.
-Please refer to the documentation inside `TUSClient` for details.

 ## Usage

+You can refer to the example project to see how TUSKit is implemented.

 Here is how you can instantiate a `TUSClient` instance.